Riverton Site: Early agriculture

 The Eastern Agricultural Complex of the United States is one of about 10 places in the world where humans independently domesticated wild plants and initiated agriculture.
 The Riverton Site is one of the best known and earliest sites of extensive cultivation in the eastern U.S. By 1800 BCE, Native Americans were cultivating several different native plants at Riverton for food and containers.
 The cultivated plants were bottle gourd (Lagenaria siceraria), marshelder (Iva annua var. macrocarpa), sunflower (Helianthus annuus var. macrocarpus), and 2 cultivated varieties of chenopod (Chenopodium berlandieri), as well as the possible cultivation of squash (Cucurbita pepo) and little barley (Hordeum pusillum).

 Ten house sites have been discovered at Riverton, indicating a population of 50 to 100 people in the community.
 Among the hearths and storage pits associated with the houses, archaeologists found a number of plant remains, including a large number of seeds of chenopods (goosefoot or lamb's quarters).
 Some of the chenopod seeds had husks only one third as thick as those of wild seeds.
-Riverton farmers had bred them selectively to produce a seed easier to access than wild varieties of the same plant.
+Riverton farmers had bred them selectively to produce a husk easier to remove from the edible seed than wild varieties of the same plant.